How to Take the Slow Boat From Luang Prabang to Thailand

 Where should I buy slow boat tickets?

 There are several tour companies and travel agencies in town selling tickets for the overnight boat trip to Huay Xai.
-Prices can vary greatly and tend to be the highest in the area at Kingkitsarath Road behind Phousi Hill.
-We were charged 420.000 kips per person for the two-day trip at a local travel agency on Kingkitsarath Road.
+Prices can vary greatly and tend to be the highest in the area around Kingkitsarath Road behind Phousi Hill.

 Another option is to make your way to the boat dock yourself by Tuk-Tuk or Motorbike and bike the tickets over there at a reduced price.
 This will cost less, but you will have to pay extra for a transfer to the boat dock, so I’m not sure if it’s worth the effort.